Position

 Responsibilities:

-• Design, implement, and maintain automated deployment pipelines.
+• Design, develop, and maintain automated deployment processes and tools.

-• Collaborate with software development teams to understand application requirements and deployment needs.
+• Collaborate with development, QA, and operations teams to ensure smooth and efficient deployment processes.

 Qualifications